 Answer (1): Stan “The Man” Musial for the Cardinals against the New York Giants on May 2, 1954; and Nate Colbert for the Padres against the Atlanta Braves on August 1, 1972.
 Colbert was from St. Louis and claims to have personally attended the game in which Musial first accomplished the feat.
 Whether or not he actually did, it’s a great story.

 Answer (2): Since 1951, Bill Glynn, who hit three dingers on July 5, 1954, but finished his major league career with only ten.
 Here’s a list of the players with the fewest career home runs to hit three in one game since 1951.
-However, the actual correct answer appears to be Merv Connors, who hit three on September 17, 1938, but hit a total of only eight in his major league career.
+However, the actual correct answer is probably Merv Connors, who hit three on September 17, 1938, but hit a total of only eight in his major league career.

 There’s a lot more to the story than this, however.
 Merv Connors was one of the all-time great minor league sluggers.
-He hit 400 HRs in his minor league career, placing him fourth all-time.
+He hit 400 HRs in his minor league career, placing him in the top five all-time.